MarceJara/myWebPage/README.md

 # Portfolio
 Programming project made for practice and show my work.

 # Knowledge applied
 - HTML
 - Javascript
 - CSS
 - UX/UI

+# Deployment
-You can see the deplyment hert: https://marcejara.github.io/myWebPage/
+You can see the deplyment here: https://marcejara.github.io/myWebPage/